 - Photographers – If you can click pictures, you can sell your images on many photography sites like gettyimages, iStockPhotos and many others.

 - Videographers – If you can shoot videos, you can be a freelancer by shooting videos and sell them on sites like Pond5.

 And the list can go on and on.
-The underline point is that you don’t need to know programming to be a freelancer.
+The underline point is you don’t need to know to code to be a freelancer.

 Freelancing Side by Side a Full-time Job

-I will not bore you with my story and keep it really short.
+I will not bore you with my story and keep it short.

-In my job, I wasn’t very satisfied.
-I Switched between a few jobs and I was in my third job before completing the first 12 months as an employee.
+In my job, I wasn’t delighted.
+I Switched between a few jobs, and I was in my third job before completing the first 12 months as an employee.
 I always found a reason to switch…

-- The second job was as an SEO in a small company but I started to get the feeling “No this is not the kind of work I prefer doing”.
-So I started to look for a job in C++ programming and that too in an MNC.
+- The second job was as an SEO in a small company, but I started to get the feeling, “No, this is not the kind of work I prefer doing.”
+So I began to look for a job in C++ programming and that too in an MNC.
 C++ was my favorite language from college days.

 - The third job was a C++ job in an MNC.
 Pretty much what I thought I wanted.

-This is when I started to feel I have no more reasons to switch.
-I got bored with my job and this is when I decided I will work more towards building my own business online than working for others.
-Finally in 2008, after a couple of years of deciding whether or not to quit my job, I actually did it.
+It was when I started to feel I have no more reasons to switch.
+I got bored with my job, and this was when I decided I will work more towards building my own business online than working for others.
+Finally, in 2008, after a couple of years of deciding whether or not to quit my job, I did it.

 If you are doing a job and want to be a freelancer, here are the answer to some of the questions you may have.